dotchev/cf-services/README.md

 ## API

 ### `cfServices([query])`
-Parses *VCAP_SERVICES* environment variable and returns matching service bindings.
+Parses *VCAP_SERVICES* environment variable and returns the matching service binding.
 * if `query` argument is not provided, returns a flat object of service bindings using instance names as keys
-* if `query` is a string, returns the binding with the same instance name or `undefined` if there is no match
+* if `query` is a string, returns the binding with the same instance name
-* if `query` is an object or function, returns an array of service bindings matching the given query as implemented in [_.filter][5].
+* if `query` is an object, returns the service binding with matching properties, see [_.filter][5].
+* if `query` is a function, it should take a service binding as argument and return a boolean. `cfServices` then returns the service binding for which the `query` function returns `true`.
-* throws an error if *VCAP_SERVICES* is not defined or its value is not a valid JSON string
+* throws an error if:
+  * *VCAP_SERVICES* is not defined
+  * *VCAP_SERVICES* value is not a valid JSON string
+  * No service binding matches the `query`
+  * Multiple service bindings match the `query`

+### `cfServices.filter(query, [description])`
+* `query` - object or filter function
+* `description` - optional query description used in error messages
+* _returns_ - array of matching service bindings, empty if there are no matches

+Unlike `cfServices`, this function will not throw an error if there are no matches or multiple matches are found.

 ## Alternatives